-• The school's designated and deputy safeguarding leads receive appropriate annual training through the GSCB DSL Forums.
+- The school's designated and deputy safeguarding leads receive appropriate annual training through the GSCB DSL Forums.
 Multi-agency training is also undertaken every two years in order to carry out their roles.
 The DSL/DDSL's have job descriptions in place so that they are clear about their roles and responsibilities.
 DSLs and DDSLs are also required to attend whole service CP/safeguarding updates every 2 years as well as participate in the annual (internal) CP/safeguarding updates.
-Additional online training is undertaken as advised by the GSCB.
+Additional online training is undertaken as advised by the GSCB. - In addition The Designated Teacher for Looked After Children -Sue Thornley will have appropriate training.